keeganmjgreen/3D-Printed-Sensors-Development-Platform/Product-Manual-Elements-Arduino-Language-Reference.md

          >
          >  Doubts on how to use Github?
 Learn everything you need to know in [this tutorial](https://create.arduino.cc/projecthub/Arduino_Genuino/contribute-to-the-arduino-reference-af7c37).

- -  TOC with built-in header descriptions, e.g.,
+ -  TOC page with inline header descriptions, e.g.,

      >  [*Language Reference*](https://www.arduino.cc/reference/en/) \
      >  Arduino programming language can be divided in three main parts: functions, values (variables and constants), and structure.